Gift of Literacy

 • Introducing them to a college campus: The event is held at Lake Tahoe Community College, where the students get a glimpse of college life.

-This year's Gift of Literacy was held on Friday, May 19.
-First graders from South Lake Tahoe came to LTCC's campus to receive a free book and book bag, they met the LTCC Coyote and LTCC President Jeff DeFranco, and author Leah Vis.
+This year's Gift of Literacy will be held on Friday, June 5, 2026.
+First graders from South Lake Tahoe will came to LTCC's campus to receive a free book and book bag, meet the LTCC Coyote and LTCC President Jeff DeFranco, and guest author Kat Medina!

 Volunteers Needed

 Do you have a passion for reading?
 Are you looking for a way to make a positive impact in our community?
 Join our team of dedicated volunteers and help us make Gift of Literacy a success!
 We're looking for enthusiastic individuals to help with event set up, campus tours, distributing snacks and more.
 Whether you have a few hours to spare or can commit to a full day, we have volunteer opportunities that fit your schedule.
 Meet new people, gain valuable experience, and make a positive impact in your community!
-If you're interested in volunteering, please fill out our online volunteer form or contact Ashley Middlebrook at middlebrook@ltcc.edu or (530) 541-4660 x754 for more information.
+If you're interested in volunteering, please contact Melissa Hoffman at melissa.hoffman@ltcc.edu or (530) 541-4660 x125 for more information.
 We can't wait to hear from you!

 Thank You to Our Sponsors